eintrittfrei/SEI56-Project-3/README.md

-## Frontend
+## Front-end
-We decided to destructure the front end into several components to keep it manageable using React Router Dom to navigate between the different components.
+We decided to destructure the front-end into several components to keep it manageable using React Router Dom to navigate between the different components.
 The App.js component functions as our router hub.
 The different components are grouped in several folders for readability based on functionality.
 For example the auth group includes any components dedicated to registration and login.

 Example Drink.js component:
 I created a new component and imported the required packages.